Six design decisions that can hurt your content

 Too much clutter is not very visually appealing.
-More importantly, it makes your content hard to engage.
+More importantly, it makes your content hard to engage with.
 The more images, text, and colours you have on a page, the more difficult it will be for your visitors to find the information they need.
-You can still present the same amount of content, just spread it out.
+You can still present the same amount of content—just spread it out.

 2. Unnecessary animation

 Animation can make your website run slower.
-It can also be distracting from the information you are presenting to your readers.
+It can also distract from the information you are presenting to your readers.
 Both of which can be frustrating for visitors.
 If they are frustrated, they will navigate away from the page and you’ll lose your chance to engage with them.